- What is a general election?

 Source: Maps – Elections Manitoba

 The electoral division boundaries are drawn and named by the Electoral Boundaries Commission, which was created in 1955 under Manitoba’s Electoral Divisions Act.
 This is an independent provincial commission responsible for updating the boundaries every ten years to respond to changes in the population across the province.
-The commission is supported by Elections Manitoba, which provides research and administrative support.
-The proposed boundaries were changed in 2008 based on 2006 Census data.
+Elections Manitoba provides the commission with research and administrative support.
+The proposed boundaries were changed in 2018 based on 2016 Census data.
+These changes apply to the 2019 provincial election.
 The full detailed report is available here.
 More information about the commission is available at the Manitoba Boundaries Commission website.

 Source: Elections Manitoba – About